Marks of Time

 Windows also became more decorative with internal surrounds or architraves often found around round headed windows as in the example illustrated in the twelfth century chancel extension of Banagher church.

 The Tempull Mor is now gone and Armagh Cathedral has been significantly altered in the intervening period.
-It is now in the gothic style.
+It is now in the gothic styled underwent significant alterations in the nineteenth century.

 Picture